 Lady!
 What do you mean you are feeling sleepy, and in addition have a headache, and so I gotta step in, and write the NaBloPoMo post for you today?!
 Have a heart, Lady.
 This is such short notice!
 Why didn’t you tell me yesterday?
 Or some time this morning.
 There was nothing much to do in the morning because it was raining so hard.
 I could have had some valuable time to think up something worthy of your blog.
 A bird is called bird-brained for nothing, Lady.
 We need more time to think up things to write than you.
 This is so very unfair of you, springing it on me at the very last minute.

 Stop looking at me like that.
 I am not being a meanie talking about Mr. Know-it-all Kingfisher.
 Of course I am a wee bit pissed off because you gave him chance to write a guest post before me.
 Sniff sniff.
 And after I sang songs for you too, at the top of my voice, just outside your window.
-Of course I know Mr. Vivek wrote a post (link) for you as well.
+Of course I know Mr. Vivek wrote a post for you as well.
 But that doesn’t count.
 He is human, or at least I think he is, having not met him ever.
-I just assume he is one.
-Oh wait a minute.
-Don’t tell me he is from Neptune, like you?!
-He isn’t?
-Ahh, I thought not.
+I just assumed he is one.
 Anyways..

 WHAT do I write, lady?
 Can I sneak a look at what Wiki has to say about us Tailor Birds?
 No?!
 Why-ever not?!
 You are hard on a poor birdie, Lady.
 How can I keep so much information in my wee little head?
 What do you mean it is about me, so I should be knowing all this stuff without peeking into Wikipedia?
 It is too complicated, Lady.
 Just listen to this: